The 10-point winter fleet preparation checklist

 Operating fleets in the winter presents its own set of challenges outside of the regular requirements for fleets.
 However, preparing in advance, completing preemptive maintenance and regularly checking your vehicles can help to make your operations run more smoothly.
 On top of that, starting preparations early can help to jumpstart your operations when the first snow hits so you don’t miss a beat.

-To learn more about Geotab’s products and solutions, visit the Fleet Success Center on the Geotab Community to ask questions or post your own success tips or stories to help others.
+Visit the Geotab Community to ask questions or post your own success tips or stories to help others.

 If you liked this post, let us know!